rcgsheffield/sheffield_hpc/stanagepilot/software/parallel/openmpi.rst

     Hello world from processor stanage-node001.shef.ac.uk, rank 2 out of 4 processors

 Please note that requesting multiple cores in an interactive node depends on the availability.
-During peak times, it is unlikely that you can successfully request a large number of cpu cores interactively.
-Therefore, it may be a better approach to submit your job non-interactively.
+During peak times, it is unlikely that you can successfully request a large number of CPU cores interactively.
+Therefore, it is usually sensible to run MPI workloads as batch jobs.